StuartJO/plotSurfaceROIBoundary/README.md

 surface_data.mat includes vertices and faces for fsaverage, along with parcellations for the Desikan-Killiany atlas, HCPMMP1 parcellation, a random 200/500 (100/250 ROIs per hemisphere) parcellation, and all the Schaefer 7 network parcellations.

+example_data.mat includes some example data to plot on the surface

 ## Boundary examples

 The first five figures show the different types of boundary method projected over the surface where each face is coloured according to the vertex ROI IDs (each vertex is a dot coloured according to its ROI ID).
 While a face can be connected to multiple ROIs, each face is colored by the value of the first vertex that constitutes that face (in other words, when plotting each face appears to only be assigned to one ROI when it infact belongs to multiple).
 This is why for 'midpoint', 'centroid', and 'edge_vertices' the boundary drawn doesn't exactly follow the face colours.
 Anatomically based parcellations (like the Desikan-Killiany and HCPMMP1 parcellations) tend to produce jagged boundaries in my experience.
 All these figures can be replicated using demo_plotSurfaceROIBoundary.m